ngeor/blog/_posts/2013/2013-02-16-w3c-nant-version-1-2-0-released.md

 title: w3c-nant version 1.2.0 released
 date: 2013-02-16 16:14:00.000000000 +01:00
 published: true
-categories:
-- tech
-tags: []
+tags:
+  - pet project
+  - w3c-nant
+  - ".NET"
+  - C
+  - NAnt
 ---

 Version 1.2.0 of w3c-nant was released today.
 This version contains some improvements submitted by Rob Richardson:

 <ul>
 <li>ability to store the status code of an FTP task in a property, using the new resultproperty attribute</li>
 <li>better handling of exceptions</li>